FOSS-Syndicate/Your-First-PR/README.md

 For the first PR you you can add your name in the PR.md file in Pull Requesters directory

 ## Introducing Yourselves
-You can create a md file with your name in the 'Members' directory and use the format in Template.md to fill your details
+Inside the members directory you can create a directory in your name and inside that directory you can create a md file with your name.
+Use the format in the Template.md to fill you details